The end of identity as a political aggregation strategy: emerging assemblages

 Teknokultura.
-Journal of Digital Culture and Social Movements of the Complutense University of Madrid, indexed in JCR, Dialnet Métricas and with FECYT indicator, is calling for articles and video essays for thematic issue on "Power and politics of artificial intelligence" which will be published in vol. 22(2) july-december (in its final version) or immediately after acceptance (online firts).
+Journal of Digital Culture and Social Movements of the Complutense University of Madrid, indexed in JCR, Dialnet Métricas and with FECYT indicator, seal, calls for articles and video-essays for a thematic issue is calling for articles and video essays for thematic issue on "The end of identity as a strategy of political aggregation: emerging assemblages" to be published in vol. 23(2) July-December 2026 (final version) or immediately after its acceptance (online preview).

 List of topics of interest:

-Original research articles (up to 7,000 words) or original video essays (up to 10 minutes) will be accepted until September 15, 2024.
-The works should not have been previously published or be under consideration by other journals or publications.
+Original research articles (maximum 7,000 words) or original video essays (maximum 10 minutes) will be accepted by 15 September 2025.
+Papers must not have been previously published or be under consideration by other journals or publications.

 Research articles: presentation guidelines can be found at: https://revistas.ucm.es/index.php/TEKN/about/submissions